 How to reduce fire risk to your thatched house

-Aside from making sure to shop around and compare the wider insurance market for the best deals, another way to reduce your premiums is to reduce the risk of fire damaging your home.
+Aside from making sure to shop around, and compare insurance for your thatched roof cottage, with the wider insurance market for the best deals.
+Another way to reduce your premiums is to reduce the risk of fire damaging your home.

 Insurers will usually want to know the rebuild value of your home, which is essentially how much it would cost to build your home from scratch if it were completely destroyed in a fire.

-The higher this figure is the more likely it is that you will have to pay higher premiums on your thatched house insurance, so you will want to do whatever it takes to avoid any fire in your home.
-However, reducing the chance of a fire and showing you take your property’s protection very seriously will help your chances with getting a better deal with the insurer.
+The higher this figure is the more likely it's that you will have to pay higher premiums on your thatched house insurance, so you will want to do whatever it takes to avoid any fire in your home.
+However, reducing the chance of a fire and showing you take your property’s protection very seriously, will help your chances with getting a better deal with the insurer.

-Along with this be sure to install smoke detectors around the thatched roof area as well as around the rest of the house.
-Finally, make sure to get regular chimney checks and electrical wiring inspections as this could help you discover any fire hazards well in advance of it becoming an actual threat to your home.
+Along with this, be sure to install smoke detectors around the thatched roof area, as well as around the rest of the house.
+Finally, make sure to get regular chimney checks and electrical wiring inspections.
+This could help you discover any fire hazards well in advance of it becoming an actual threat to your home.